-With conversational AI, voice-enabled devices like Amazon Echo are finally starting to enable the sort of magical interactions we’ve dreamed of for decades (think: Star Trek computer).
+Conversational AI systems are computers that people can interact with simply by having a conversation.
+With conversational AI, voice-enabled devices like Amazon Echo are enabling the sort of magical interactions we’ve dreamed of for decades.
 Through a voice user interface (VUI), voice services like Alexa can communicate with people in ways that feel effortless, solve problems, and get smarter over time.

 Computers can’t grasp these nuances, and that’s where voice design comes in.
 A well-designed VUI is flexible, and takes into account these unwritten rules of conversation.

 Conversations are not isolated occurrences.
-They build on previous questions and answers, whether from five minutes or five days ago.
+They build on previous questions and answers, whether from five minutes ago or five days ago.
 When appropriate, voice-first experiences should account for prior context to make the conversation more engaging and relevant to the user.